TEX479/calculate-it-solver/README.md

 3.48: ['primes', 'add', '2']
 3.48: ['add', '2', 'primes']
 ```
 This shows all the solutions it found and how much the program likes the solution.
 The first number is the "cost".
-Lower values of "cost" mean that the solution next to it will be more optimal (for example wasing fewer buttons or not using buttons that have fewer uses left).
+Lower values of "cost" mean that the solution next to it will be more optimal (for example wasting fewer buttons or not using buttons that have fewer uses left).
 Next to that is a list (starting and ending with square brackets `[]`).
 The elements of that list are showing what steps the program took to solve the puzzle.
 Note that this program does not show when the user has to press the evaluate button `->`, but this should be pretty straight forward: whenever there is a new operation (so not a number) after any number, just press `->`.\
 \
 If the program only shows
 ```